+1-833-418-3650·Mon–Sat 7am–7pm

 Crew shows up

-Two carpenters, drop cloths, header inspected, opening checked for square.
+Drop cloths down, header inspected, opening checked for square.

 9:30am